About the course

 Interviews are normally held as part of the admissions process.
-It is expected that interviews will be scheduled in the first week of February 2020 and will normally be held by Skype/videoconference.
+It is expected that interviews will be scheduled in the first week of February and will normally be held by video conference.

-Shortlisting meetings to consider applicants for interview include a minimum of two academics and the interview panel includes a minimum of three academics.
+Shortlisting meetings to consider applicants for interview include a minimum of two academics and the interview panel includes a minimum of two academics.
 There is normally a 3:1 target ratio of interviewees to places.
-The format of the interview is a 10 minute presentation of your research experience or recent scientific project, followed by a question-and-answer session designed to investigate your:
+The format of the interview is a five minute presentation of your research experience or recent scientific project, followed by a question-and-answer session designed to investigate your:

 - experience or potential